dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 learning algorithm [20].
 In stream-based selective sampling a stream of data is passed for annotation which makes the assumption that querying for an unnotated data instance is inexpensive.
 In a pool-based scenario a data instances are derived from a unlabled pool.
-Although the pool-based scenario is most common within the literature, the stream-based scenario entail most potential when applied to embedded systems or mobile devices [24, 12, 13].
+Although the pool-based scenario is most common within the literature, the stream-based scenario entails most potential when applied to embedded systems or mobile devices [24, 12, 13].

 ## Deep Active Learning